· SOUTHEAST ASIA · THAILAND ·

 Some people love magnificent Koh Phi Phi and others, well, don’t.

 It’s a tourist hotspot – meaning huge crowds, noise and bustle.
 There is almost no space to breathe and, truthfully, it’s kind of toxic.
 Overtourism has really taken a hold here – you get off the boat and are immediately faced with a Burger King and McDonalds.
-On a dazzling, remote, paradisic island in Thailand, this feels pretty jarring.

-However, we figure everyone is going to visit this island, no matter what, so it’s on our itinerary.
-We would be remiss not to mention the horrible downsides to badly managed mass tourism though.
-Time your trip, if possible, to avoid December through February, as this is when the visitors peak.
+However, we figure everyone is going to visit this island, no matter what we say, so it’s on our itinerary.
+We would be remiss not to mention the horrible downsides to badly managed mass tourism, though.

 Number of Days: 3-5